-Atlas has storage within Vine International, one the UK's leading bonded temperature controlled warehouses.
+Atlas has storage at LCB Vinothèque and Vine International, two of the UK's leading bonded and temperature-controlled facilities.

-Every case is traceable and associated to your account by a Unique Identity Number.
+Every case is traceable and associated to each client’s account by a Unique Identity Number.

-Atlas requires a system of unique identification from Vine as it allows stock to be traceable at all times.
-Each individual case of wine is assigned a Unique Identity number (UID).
-This code is affixed to the physical case and can be viewed in your online account and is printed on all formal stock certificates.
+Atlas has a system of Unique Identification Numbers which allows every case of wine to be traced.
+Each individual case of wine – irrespective of which of our two storage facilities it is located in – is assigned a unique identification number (UID).
+This code is affixed to the physical case, is stored in our system, can be viewed in your online account and on all formal stock listings.

 3) Lien over Stock

-Vine International has signed a legal letter recognising the distinction between Atlas’ stock and each client’s stock.
-This letter confirms that Vine has no rights over client stock.
+Both LCB Vinothèque and Vine International have signed legal letters recognising the distinction between Atlas’ stock and each client’s stock.
+This letter confirms that neither provider has any rights over clients’ stock.

-At Vine, our company stock and individual client reserves are clearly identified in separate accounts to remove any doubts over ownership.
-Furthermore, Vine has signed a legal letter clarifying the segregation of accounts and acknowledging that they have no claim over identified client stock.
+Our company stock and individual client stocks are clearly identified in separate accounts to remove any doubts over ownership.
+Your stock is further segregated into a sub-account at LCB Vinothèque.
+If desired, you can visit LCB Vinothèque at any time, with or without notice to Atlas, to check your stock, giving you the same level of security as if you held a direct contract with the bonded facility.
 Establishing clear ownership in segregated accounts provides the client with complete security in the unlikely event of anything ever happening to Atlas.

 4) Condition of Stock

 Furthermore, photographs assist should you ever wish to sell.
-The prior availability of such detail can facilitate a faster trade as photographs are becoming a global industry standard – particularly when trading rare, mature and/or expensive stock.
+The prior availability of such detail can facilitate a faster trade as photographs are becoming a global industry standard.

 7) Insolvency Practitioner's Letter of Comfort

-Harrisons, an insolvency practitioner, has drawn up a report commenting on Atlas' customer care procedures.
+We commissioned Harrisons, an insolvency practitioner, to draw up a report commenting on Atlas' customer care procedures.

-It is in Harrison's opinion that ‘the safeguards and agreements in place were sufficient to ensure that customers of Atlas Fine Wines will be able to take full possession of their wines and these wines would not be available to any officeholder appointed under insolvency.’
+In Harrison's opinion, ‘the safeguards and agreements in place were sufficient to ensure that customers of Atlas Fine Wines will be able to take full possession of their wines and these wines would not be available to any officeholder appointed under insolvency.’